ICGC-TCGA-PanCancer/pancancer-documentation/docs/create_workflow.md

-# TCGA/ICGC PanCancer - Creating a Workflow
+# TCGA/ICGC PanCancer - Creating a SeqWare Workflow

 This guide assumes you have a SeqWare VM setup either as an AMI on AWS, VM in VirtualBox, or a node/cluster